centrifugal/grand-chat-tutorial/README.md

 ## Running locally

-All you need is Docker with Docker Compose.
-Run the app:
+You need Docker with Docker Compose.
+First, run the app:

 ```sh
 docker compose up --build
 ```

-After containers started, from another terminal window (you must be in the repo root) run database migrations:
+After containers started for the first time, from another terminal window (you must be in the repo root) run database migrations:

 ```sh
 docker compose exec backend python manage.py migrate